National longitudinal U.S. public opinion polls

 I personally feel that the three most serious deficiencies in North American public schools are:

-- Under funding of inner-city schools: They are the ones that need the best facilities, but often they receive the lowest funding.
+- Under funding of inner-city schools: They are the ones that need the best facilities, but often they receive the least funding.

 - The lack of courses that teach skeptical analysis: As this essay is being updated, the U.S. Presidential elections are approaching.
 Massive levels of deceitful misinformation and disinformation are being broadcast by all parties via every media to manipulate the public.
 Americans are in desperate need of training to separate the bull sPit from the small amount of reliable information provided.